Caribbean Carnival grand parade makes triumphant Toronto return | CBC News

 Festival's flagship event returns to Exhibition Place after two years of cancellations

-Saturday morning brought sights, sounds and colour to Lake Shore Avenue and Exhibition Place as the Caribbean Carnival Grande Parade made its triumphant return to Toronto.
+Saturday brought music, dancing and flurry of colour to Lake Shore Avenue and Exhibition Place as the Caribbean Carnival Grand Parade made its triumphant return to Toronto.

 The parade is celebrating its 55th anniversary after the pandemic forced cancellations in both 2020 and 2021.
 According to the event's website, "the Caribbean tradition of parading through the street was founded in celebration of freedom and emancipation from slavery."